iamayomide-ai/task-api/README.md

 A RESTful task management API built with **Python (FastAPI)**, featuring JWT authentication, per-user data isolation, and a persistent SQLite database — containerized with **Docker** and tested with **pytest**.

+## Why I Built This

+Most tutorial CRUD APIs skip the parts that make an API production-ready — they store data in memory, skip auth, or let any user see any record.
+I built Task API to practice the patterns that actually matter in real systems: per-user data isolation, hashed credentials, persistent storage, automated tests, and a CI pipeline that runs the test suite on every push.
+The goal was a small API that looks and behaves like something you'd actually deploy, not just a demo.

 ## Features

 - User signup and login with JWT-based authentication